Motion of no confidence: United States

 A motion to vacate in the United States House of Representatives can be used to remove the speaker of the House.
 The first successful such motion at the federal level (the ouster of Kevin McCarthy in October 2023) was referred to informally as a "no confidence vote" in media reports covering the event.

 The consequences of the Speaker being removed are generally not comparable to the effect of a motion of non-confidence in Westminster parliamentary systems.
 The President, as the head of government, is not affected; there are no changes to the Cabinet or individual executive positions, which are separated from the legislature; there is no change to the party alignments in the House of Representatives (as the removed Speaker retains the congressional seat); and there are no new elections immediately after a successful motion to vacate, since Congressional elections are set in the Constitution for every two years, regardless of any other circumstances.
 There is no means to dissolve the House of Representatives as a whole in the way a motion of no confidence often leads to.
 Thus, the most meaningful consequence of a Speaker's removal that could be compared to a Westminster no confidence vote is the possibility of a change in legislative priorities, these being largely set by the Speaker in the U.S. House, as opposed to by a Prime Minister in the Westminster system.

 While the President and Cabinet members can be removed and disqualified from office through impeachment by the House and conviction in the Senate, this is not considered a no confidence vote, since impeachment can only be invoked in the case of a crime.

 Section 4 of the Twenty-fifth Amendment to the United States Constitution provides a framework for a motion of no confidence against the President of the United States, intended to be used in the event of the President's incapacitation, but vaguely worded to be applicable in any example of inability to perform the job.
 The initial motion is issued by the Vice President and a majority of the president's Cabinet, at which point the President is suspended from duty and the Vice President becomes acting President; if the President objects to the motion, a second motion of no confidence must be issued, then approved by two-thirds of both the House and the Senate within three weeks of the second motion, to become permanent.
 To date, Section 4 of the Twenty-fifth Amendment, which was originally ratified in 1967, has never been invoked.

+Some U.S. states permit the recall of their state governors, which are elected by direct popular vote in all 50 states.
+Unlike impeachment, a recall can be invoked for any reason and is undertaken by the electorate at-large rather than the legislature; this effectively replicates the dynamics behind a motion of no-confidence, with the governor taking the place of the prime minister and the electorate at-large taking the place of parliament.